 - Team libraries — create separate workspaces for different teams you’re working with.

 The pricing plans include Free, Solo, Plus, and Premium.
 They cost $4, $8, and $12 per user per month, respectively.
-Like OneNote and Nimbus Note, Notejoy works in desktop, mobile, and browser versions, so you can use it wherever works best for you.
+Like OneNote and Nimbus Note, Notejoy works in desktop, mobile, and browser versions, so you can use any alternative that works best for you.

 - Compatibility with all types of docs;